OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

 # Office Add-ins: Build an Office Add-in using modern JavaScript tools and techniques - 300 Level

 ----------------
-In this demo, you will build an Office Add-in using a number of popular JavaScript tools and techniques.
+In this demo, you will build an Office Add-in using React a popular JavaScript framework.

 # Running the project